Aleksandar70/athleticsGraphic/README.md

 ## Get started

-To run project, use two terminals.
+If you just cloned the project, run `npm install` to install all the needed dependencies.

+To run the project, run `npm run all` in the terminal.
+This will start both frontend and backend.

+Or, if you want to start seaprately, open two terminals.

 To run frontend, navigate to the root of the project and run